gigantocypris/torchBragg/INSTALL.md

 ```

-As of June 2024 the followind branches are needed:
+As of June 2024 the following branches are needed:
 ```
 cd $MODULES/cctbx_project
 git pull
 git checkout memory_policy

-cd $MODULES/cctbx_project
-git pull
-git checkout dsp_oldstriping
+cd $MODULES/dials # this only matters for indexing git pull git checkout dsp_oldstriping_mcd_stills
 ```

 These packages may need to be pulled as well to update an old install: